afantes/JSMiniTasks/README.md

 => Random Class on Body : This code allows for a random selection of styles to be applied to the page each time it is loaded or refreshed, which can add an element of surprise or variation to the page's appearance.

 => Disable Right Click : This code provides a simple and effective way to disable the right-click context menu on a webpage.

+=> Redirect Function to URL : This code provides a simple and effective way to implement a button that allows the user to redirect to a specified URL when clicked.